Rajrani Meera

 Rajrani Meera (Rajrani Mira) is a 1933 Hindi devotional film.
 It was directed by Debaki Bose for New Theatres Ltd. Calcutta.
 The cinematographer was Nitin Bose with music composed by R. C. Boral.
 The film was a bilingual, made in Bengali as Meerabai and directed by Hiren Bose and Basanta Chatterjee.
 The film starred Durga Khote, Prithviraj Kapoor, K. L. Saigal, Pahari Sanyal, Molina Devi and Indubala.
 K. L. Saigal had a small part that of a devotee in the film with Prithviraj Kapoor playing the male protagonist role.
 The film made Prithviraj Kapoor who played the role of the King of Mewar, Mirabai's husband, a big star and is cited as one of his career's best films.

 The story revolves around the sixteenth-century saint-poet Mirabai, who suffers through hardships from her husband's family in her love for Lord Krishna, finally renouncing her family and palace to wander as a mendicant, writing bhakti poetry.

 Plot

-Meera (Durga Khote), is immersed in her love and devotion to Lord Krishna since a young age.
-When she grows older, her family get her married to the Rana of Mewar Prithviraj Kapoor.
+Meera (Durga Khote) immersed in her love and devotion to Krishna since a young age.
+When she grows older, her family get her married to the Rana of Mewar, played by Prithviraj Kapoor.
 Misunderstandings occur when her devotional poetry is thought to be love songs for someone.
 Several hardships are inflicted on her by her husband and her in-laws.
 She takes to sitting in the temple and singing bhajans (sacred songs) composed by her.
 Her brother-in-law tries to have her killed many times, but fails.
 She finally renounces her life in the palace and wanders from place to place singing devotional songs.